spacetelescope/jdaviz/docs/dev/ui_description.rst

 not know or care about how that state is being represented (i.e. the only state is that of the custom widget).

-With this approach in hand, all widgets in the glupyter gui are composed of two files: the python file declaring the widget class (e.g.
+With this approach in hand, all widgets in the glupyter GUI are composed of two files: the python file declaring the widget class (e.g.
 ``Toolbar``), and the ``.vue`` file containing the template describing how the widget is to be rendered using components from the Vuetify